City of Lebanon

 About the LebTown Blotter

-We do not publish names for traffic accidents and summary offenses.
+We do not publish names for traffic accidents, summary offenses, or cases where we cannot verify that charges have been filed.
 Read more in our “Right to be Forgotten” policy.